companieshouse/limited-partnerships-web/README.md

 2. run 'npm run build' to compile
 3. run 'npm run start' to start the service

-use localhost:3000/limited-partnerships/start to view the test page
+Use localhost:3000/limited-partnerships/start to view the test page

 ## Technologies and Utils